jlzhangfafafa/blasr/doc/INSTALL_CMAKE.md

     cmake -GNinja -DZLIB_INCLUDE_DIRS=/your/location/zlib/include \
                   -DZLIB_LIBRARIES=/your/location/zlib/libz.so ..

+Are htslib libraries and include folders in different locations?
+    cmake -GNinja -DHTSLIB_INCLUDE_DIR=/your/location/htslib \
+                  -DHTSLIB_LIB_DIR=/your/location/htslib ..

 Are you on MacOS?
 Install homebrew and install following dependencies and use the default instructions above: